agam778/RealmeInfoBot/README.md

 ## About the environment variables:

-The environment variables are present in `sample.env`, rename it to `.env` and fill in the values if you're self hosting it.
+The environment variables are present in `.env.example`, rename it to `.env` and fill in the values if you're self hosting it.

 - BOT_TOKEN: The token of your bot, get it from @BotFather
 - LOG_CHANNEL: The ID of the channel/group where the logs will be sent if an error occurs when a command is executed